AlexanderFabisch/annotator/README.md

 given in the next four columns by upper left x and y coordinates and lower right x and y coordinates.
 The last line contains the index of the assigned class.

+## Example

+A more detailed example on how this tool can be used to train an object detection net can be found [here](examples/README.md).